isaccanedo/fineract/README.md

 1. `./gradlew :fineract-provider:jibDockerBuild -x test`
 1. `docker-compose up -d`
 1. fineract (back-end) is running at https://localhost:8443/fineract-provider/
-1. wait for https://localhost:8443/fineract-provider/actuator/health to return `{"status":"UP"}`
+1. Esperar por https://localhost:8443/fineract-provider/actuator/health to return `{"status":"UP"}`
 1. you must go to https://localhost:8443 and remember to accept the self-signed SSL certificate of the API once in your browser, otherwise  you get a message that is rather misleading from the UI.
 1. community-app (UI) is running at http://localhost:9090/?baseApiUrl=https://localhost:8443/fineract-provider&tenantIdentifier=default
 1. login using default _username_ `mifos` and _password_ `password`